w3f/polkadot-wiki/docs/learn-DOT.md

 These extrinsics are exposed from the Vesting pallet.

-If you are using Polkadot-JS, when there are DOT available to vest for an account, then you will have the ability to unlock DOT which have already vested from the [Accounts](https://polkadot.js.org/apps/#/accounts) page.
+If you are using Polkadot-JS, when there are DOT available to vest for an account, then you will have the ability to unlock DOT which has already vested from the [Accounts](https://polkadot.js.org/apps/#/accounts) page.

 ![unbond](assets/unlock-vesting.png)